 One of the many movement arts where flexible fingers, adequate wrist mobility and grip strength come in hand(ha!)y.

 I’ve just released a free(!)
-30-minute Fan Veil Combo tutorial, so it feels like a good moment to re-share my favorite tips for working with them.
+50-minute Fan Veil FUN-damentals tutorial, so it feels like a good moment to re-share my favorite tips for working with this gorgeous silk prop.

 The article covers:

 - tips for making the most out of your fan veil movements

 - how to break in new fans, and how to get them to flutter

 - how to care for them, transport them, cut them to size

 - how to tell your left fan from your right – without looking(!)